rollkit/docs/tutorials/artela-evm-plus-plus.md

 ## 🧪 Build on EVM++

-Let's learn Artela EVM++ by quickly starting with the Hello World project!
-The code will show you everything!!
+Let’s dive into Artela EVM++ by kicking off with the Hello World project, the following code will guide you through the essentials:

-👉 [Quick Start](https://docs.artela.network/develop/get-started/art-dev-intro): deploy your first smart contract on Artela EVM.
+👉 [Quick Start for Smart Contract on EVM++](https://docs.artela.network/develop/get-started/hello-world-contract): deploy your first smart contract on Artela.

-👉 [Quick Start](https://docs.artela.network/develop/get-started/dev-aspect): try your first [Aspect](https://docs.artela.network/develop/core-concepts/aspect-programming) on Artela!
+👉 [Quick Start for Aspect on EVM++](https://docs.artela.network/develop/get-started/dev-aspect): try your first [Aspect](https://docs.artela.network/develop/core-concepts/aspect-programming) on Artela.

-Now, we believe that you
+By now, we assume that you:

-* have a basic sense of Artela technology,
+ - Have a basic understanding of Artela technology.
-* have installed and tried Artela dev tools,
+ - Have installed and played with Artela development tools.
-* know how Aspect works, and know how Aspect makes dApp different and great!
+ - Understand how Aspect functions and its impact on making dApps distinct and superior.
-* You might even already have lots of exciting ideas about building on Artela!
+ - May already have numerous innovative ideas for building on Artela.

-### 📖 Learn more if need
+### 📖 More to know
-Let’s delve into Aspect and your idea!

-Learn more detailed concepts of Aspect, and you will know what it can do for your idea and what it can’t.

-If you are very interested in the deep Aspects, you should not miss those concepts.
+If you want to gain a deeper understanding of Aspect’s capabilities and limitations to fully grasp how it can enhance or constrain your project, make sure not to overlook these essential concepts:

 * [Aspect Runtime](https://docs.artela.network/develop/core-concepts/aspect-runtime)
 * [Aspect Lifecycle](https://docs.artela.network/develop/core-concepts/lifecycle)